+EDU 201 Three Credits

-Three Credits 201 EDUCATION FOUNDATIONS OF PREREQUISITE: None
+FOUNDATIONS OF EDUCATION

 This course concentrates on issues facing American education today.
-It is interdisciplinary an attempt (incorporating the historical, political, economic, legal, social, philosophical, and curricular foundations) to provide pre-service teacher candidates with a clear understanding of the profession and the issues and controversies confronting American education today.
+It is an interdisciplinary attempt (incorporating the historical, political, economic, legal, social, philosophical, and curricular foundations) to provide pre-service teacher candidates with a clear understanding of the profession and the issues and controversies confronting American education today.

-381 Three Credits CLASSROOM AND BEHAVIOR MANAGEMENT
+EDU 381 Three Credits CLASSROOM AND BEHAVIOR MANAGEMENT

-Skills in this area contribute to an understanding and application of classroom behavior and management techniques and individual interventions, including techniques that promote emotional well-being and teach and maintain behavioral conduct and skills consistent with norms, standards, and rules of the educational environment. area addresses This diverse approaches based upon behavioral, cognitive, affective, social, and ecological theory and practice.
+Skills in this area contribute to an understanding and application of classroom behavior and management techniques and individual interventions, including techniques that promote emotional well-being and teach and maintain behavioral conduct and skills consistent with norms, standards, and rules of the educational environment.
+This area addresses diverse approaches based upon behavioral, cognitive, affective, social, and ecological theory and practice.

-486 Three Credits HUMAN GROWTH AND DEVELOPMENT
+EDU 486 Three Credits

+HUMAN GROWTH AND DEVELOPMENT